-System measuring Wales' school performance scrapped
+Education: System measuring Wales' school performance scrapped

 The Welsh government said it would be replaced by "a robust self-evaluation system" but the Welsh Conservatives called it "change for the sake of it."

-Headteachers and parents have welcomed the move.
+Head teachers and parents have welcomed the move.

 Introduced in 2015, the process has been judged for labelling schools and encouraging competition.